supersimplesuper/docs/website/docs/software_partners/explanations/understanding_super_api_entities/index.md

 ### Product

 The product represents your application.
-In most cases, this is usually singular but in some circumstances you may want to dynamically provision products using your partner API key.
-For example, if your application is instanced many times, one for each customer, or you have use vanity url subdomains, you may want to dynamically create products.
+In most cases, you will have a singular product per environment.
+However there are cases where you may want to dynamically provision products using your partner API key.
+For example, if your application is instanced many times, one for each customer, or you use vanity url subdomains, you may want to dynamically create products.

-We have no limit on the number of products you can create under your partner and suggest creating products when developing locally against our API.
+We have no limit on the number of products you can create per partner.
+We suggest creating products when developing locally against our API.

 Products start in a sandbox environment by default.
-This prevents you from calling real ATO or SuperFund APIs (we will instead simulate the calls).
-If you are creating products using a partner key then you will be able to dynamically set the sandbox status of the product.
+Sandboxed products prevent you from calling real ATO or SuperFund APIs (we will instead simulate the calls).
+If you are creating products using a partner key, you can dynamically set the sandbox status of the product.

 ::: info
 We will typically create you a product for production and for development when getting you set up.